Limitation of Characterizing Implicit Regularization by Data-independent Functions: Related Works

-For the third case, specific models are studied.
-For example, \citet{woodworth2020kernel} study simple homogeneous models for which the implicit bias of training with gradient descent can be exactly derived as a function of the scale of the initialization.
+As far as we know, only specific and limited models of the third kind, i.e., the homogeneous ones, have been studied.
+For example, \citet{woodworth2020kernel} studies simple homogeneous models for which the implicit bias of training with gradient descent can be exactly derived as a function of the scale of the initialization.

-The attempt to find explicit characterization for implicit regularization of non-linear NNs in general encounters much difficulty.
-Therefore, another line of works make effort to construct counter-examples that provably cannot be characterized explicitly by specific types of functions like norms, strongly convex functions or more general data-independent functions \citep{NRazinNorm,ADauber,GVardi}. \citet{NRazinNorm} prove that, under some conditions, a deep linear NN, utilized in performing matrix completion task by gradient descent with mean squared error, can converge to a solution, any of whose norm is infinity, that is, the implicit bias drives all norms of the solution towards infinity.
-The example in \citet{NRazinNorm} implies that the implicit bias of the deep linear NN in such situation can not be described by any norm.
-The example given by \citet{ADauber} is based on stochastic convex optimization, while our work do not require convexity. \citet{GVardi} makes a step closer to general nonlinear NNs by providing examples of one-neuron NNs.
-Their results rely on the zero-initialization and the manually-assigned derivative of ReLU at $0$. our work makes a further step along this line with an aim of better understanding the nature of implicit regularization of general NNs.
-Our work provides not only examples (Section \ref{example for one-point} and \ref{example for two-point}), but also general mechanisms (Section \ref{overlapping mechanism}) as well as corresponding recipes (Section \ref{overlapping recipes}) that can produce classes of one-hidden-neuron NNs in which the implicit regularization cannot be fully characterized by a type of or all data-independent functions.
-Our results suggest profound data-dependency of general implicit regularization, which is a valuable insight for advancing the study of NN implicit regularization.
+While there are fruitful progress in explicitly characterizing the implicit regularization of (at least partially) linear models, explicitly characterizing the implicit regularization in the training of general non-linear models is more new, and encounters much difficulty.
+Therefore, with a focus on NNs, another line of works considers constructing counter-examples that provably cannot be characterized explicitly by specific types of functions like norms, strongly convex functions or more general data-independent functions \citep{NRazinNorm,ADauber,GVardi}.
+We list some of them below.

+\citet{NRazinNorm} proved that, under some conditions, the matrix completion task performed by a deep linear NN, when trained by gradient descent with mean square error, can converge to an infimum, but there is no minimum, that is, this infimum cannot be obtained.
+Thus, in this example the implicit bias of the deep linear NN can not be described by any norm.
+Another kind of example, given by \citet{ADauber}, is based on stochastic convex optimization.
+More recently, \citet{GVardi} makes a step closer to general nonlinear NNs by providing examples of one-neuron ReLU NNs.
+Based on zero-initialization and the manually-assigned derivative of ReLU at $0$, they show that the training of such networks cannot be described by any useful data-independent functions, in other words, the training depends largely on data.